zhuntsinge1/CIS-11Homework1/README.md

 is a dark vibe in the show and some really cool plot twists along the way.
 I was sad to hear that they canceled the show after th second season due to cost of production.

+While examining Gradescope, I noticed there was a request missing that was not in the INSTRUCTIONS.md.
+I believe this was done intentionally so that I have an opportunity to examine and understand how to properly use Gradescope effectively.
+I agree with what you said that it may look confusing but if you know where to find the important information it is a very useful tool.
+I promise not to forget that all future assignments may be heavily penalized for failure to commit frequently as I do my work.